gebeyehu08/Objective_Data-analytics-python/bach/docs/source/bach/core-concepts.rst

 The fundamental difference between pandas and Bach is how data is stored: in-memory versus in-database.
 Storing all data in databases is what allows Bach to work on huge datasets.
 But as a result, one sometimes has to use Bach slightly different than one would use pandas.
-This page explains the Bach core design ideas and their consequences in using Bach.
+This page explains the core design ideas and their consequences in using Bach.

 Delayed database operations
 ---------------------------